4th BRICS summit: Foreign policy issues

 All five countries called for the international community to continue development projects in Afghanistan for 10 years after the ISAF withdraws most of its combat troops by the end of 2014.

 They also condemned the Western world's pressure tactics on Iran to make other countries adhere to their restrictions on trade ties and said dialogue alone could resolve the nuclear issues.
-The group added that the 2011-2012 Syrian uprising could also only be resolved through dialogue.
+The group added that the Syrian uprising could also only be resolved through dialogue.
 They warned against any military intervention in Syria by the West or by Israel in Iran.
 They added that a war with Iran would have "disastrous consequences."
 China's Trade Minister Chen Deming said that the "rise [in the price] of crude oil has impacted all countries.
 The Iran issue has become an issue for all.
 We need to continue with normal relations with Iran, but, at the same time, we respect UN resolution.
 We hope that unilateral movement by one country will not affect other countries."

 Bilateral initiatives

 India and China launched the "India-China Friendship and Cooperation" year in the summit.
-Chinese President Hu Jintao that it was China's "unswerving policy" to develop bilateral ties as he put forward a five-point proposal in an effort to improve strategic ties between the two states.
+Chinese leader Hu Jintao that it was China's "unswerving policy" to develop bilateral ties as he put forward a five-point proposal in an effort to improve strategic ties between the two states.
 Chinese Foreign Ministry spokesman Hong Lei said of Hu's reaction that he thought "there is a great cooperation potential and prospect of development for China-India relations.
 China hopes to work with India to seize development opportunities, step up development, jointly respond to challenges and make greater contribution to peace and prosperity of Asia and beyond."
 Indian Prime Minister Manmohan Singh responded by saying that "India hopes to maintain high-level exchange of visits with China, deepen strategic mutual trust, expand win-win cooperation and hope to make strategic economic dialogue between the two countries a success."

 Both states agreed to initiate dialogue over issues in West Asia, Central Asia and Africa as confidence building measures towards enhancement of political interaction.
 They also discussed border disputes with a conclusion to maintain the status quo peace and stability.
 On the economic front, Hu stated that he would work towards facilitating Indian exports to China; Singh called for Chinese investments in the Indian manufacturing and infrastructure sectors.